Here’s the latest on the first trilateral talks between Ukraine, Russia and US as negotiators set plans for future meeting

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Christian Edwards, Ivana Kottasová, and Kit Maher contributed to this report.
+CNN’s Christian Edwards, Ivana Kottasová, Kit Maher, Anna Chernova and Daria Tarasova-Markina contributed to this report.